A Sermon on Acts 2:46-47Read more

-In this Easter day sermon Dr. Martyn Lloyd-Jones proclaims the centrality of praise in the Christian life.
-He says that praise is one of the marks of a true Christian that has been transformed by the Holy Spirit.
-For even the demons believe that God exists, but only Christians who know God as Savior and Lord can praise Him in truth and joy.
-This desire to praise God flows from the great salvation that He has granted us in His Son, Christ Jesus.
-It is by grace and grace alone that we have been regenerated and adopted into God’s family as sons and heirs with Christ.
-It is the great and glorious truth that we praise God for.
-He is to be praised for his grace and mercy that he has granted us.
+In this Easter day sermon, Dr. Martyn Lloyd-Jones proclaims the centrality of praise in the Christian life.
+He says that praise is one of the marks of a true Christian who has been transformed by the Holy Spirit.
+While even the demons believe that God exists, only Christians who know God as Savior and Lord can praise Him in truth and joy.
+This desire to praise God flows from the great salvation that He has granted in His Son, Christ Jesus.
+It is by grace and grace alone that Christians have been regenerated and adopted into God’s family as children and heirs with Christ.
+It is the great and glorious truth for which God is praised.
+He is to be praised for His grace and mercy that He has granted.
 The apostolic church in Acts 2:46-47 lived out this great truth in the ministries and lives of its people.
-The preaching of the apostles on the day of Pentecost is driven by their desire to see the lord and savior praised by all men.
-The church of today and of all times must behold the greatness of God and his Son, they must praise him for all his great works of mercy.
-Only by seeking the glory of God in truth can the church of today be a bold witness of Christ and his Gospel.
+The preaching of the apostles on the day of Pentecost was driven by their desire to see the Lord and Savior praised by all.
+The church of today and of all times must behold the greatness of God and His Son, and they must praise Him for all His great works of mercy.
+Only by seeking the glory of God in truth can the church of today be a bold witness of Christ and His gospel.

 Acts 2:46-47, New American Standard Bible (NASB)

 46Day by day continuing with one mind in the temple, and breaking bread from house to house, they were taking their meals together with gladness and sincerity of heart, 47praising God and having favor with all the people.
 And the Lord was adding to their number day by day those who were being saved.

 46And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart, 47Praising God, and having favour with all the people.
 And the Lord added to the church daily such as should be saved.

 About Dr. Martyn Lloyd-Jones